p-null/Deep_Learning_Practice/README.md

 # Deep_Learning_Practice

-The purpose of this repo is re-implement the classic algorithm or model in the paper.
+The purpose of this repo is to re-implement the classic algorithm or model in the paper.

 All the code are written in a well-commented way, following high-quality coding style.